-Inherited DNA change explains overactive leukemia geneMay 25th, 2012 in Genetics /
+Inherited DNA change explains overactive leukemia geneMay 25, 2012 in Medicine & Health / Genetics

 A small inherited change in DNA is largely responsible for overactivating a gene linked to poor treatment response in people with acute leukemia.